vultr/terraform-provider-vultr/example/README.md

 # Vultr VPS, DNS Domain/Record, Load Balancer, and Firewall Group/Rule example

-This example launches a single Vultr VPS and configures a DNS Domain + Record along with a firewall group and rule that are then mapped to the VPS.
+This example launches a single Vultr VPS and configures a DNS Domain + Record, load balancer, along with a firewall group and rule that are then mapped to the VPS.

 To run this example, you will need to preconfigure your Vultr provider as described in the [Read Me](../README.md)